opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 # Adding multiple data sources

-The multiple data sources feature is an experimental feature released in OpenSearch 2.4.
-It can't be used in a production environment.
-For updates on the feature’s progress or to leave feedback on improving the feature, see the [OpenSearch Forum discussion](https://forum.opensearch.org/t/feedback-experimental-feature-connect-to-external-data-sources/11144).
-{: .warning }

 OpenSearch Dashboards allows you to dynamically manage data sources, create index patterns based on those data sources, run queries against a specific data source, and combine visualizations in one dashboard.

 In this tutorial we provide the steps for enabling the `data_source` setting in Dashboards; adding credentials, data source connections, and index patterns; and combining visualizations in a single dashboard.